 The revival of jewelry styles from the Renaissance and Middle Ages, begun in the 1850’s, continued.
 Working in the neo-Renaissance style throughout this period was Carlo Giuliano.
 He embraced the Renaissance aesthetic and adapted its designs to suit the Victorian woman.
-His popular lozenge-shaped pendants set with pearls, gemstones and enamel were suspended from multi-strand seed pearl necklaces.
+His popular lozenge-shaped pendant set with pearls, gemstones, and enamel were suspended from multi-strand seed pearl necklaces.

 A shift from gem driven design to one that required the gems to adapt to metalwork designs developed.
 Calibré-cut stones served to outline featured gems.
 Garnets were often rose-cut to cluster around a carbuncle creating a star or floral motif.
 A fashion for setting small stones into large ones came about in the 1860’s and cabochons featured decorative centers inlaid with a pearl, diamond or even an applied flower or insect.
 Workmanship was very high in the jewelry industry and craftsmen showcased their skill by creating ever more elaborate cameo habillés.

 The 1860’s marked the apex of tortoiseshell piqué.
 This technique was first introduced in England in the seventeenth century by the Huguenots.
 The naturalistic motifs were completely inlaid by hand and beautiful buttons, earrings, and brooches were produced.
-When machine made piqué began production in Birmingham in 1872, the decline in quality led to the demise of the artform.
-The much of the machine made piqué was of a cruciform design and the patterns used were rigidly geometric.
+When machine-made piqué began production in Birmingham in 1872, the decline in quality led to the demise of the art form.
+Much of the machine made piqué was of a cruciform design and the patterns used were rigidly geometric.
 Machines were, at the same time, enhancing jewelry manufacture and destroying the fine art of handmade jewelry.

 Novelty jewelry with its depictions of flowers, windmills, lanterns and other commonplace household items amused the Victorians.
-Sporting jewelry with its motifs from horse racing, hunting, fishing, tennis, yachting and other leisure pursuits was embraced by the novelty loving public.
+Sporting jewelry with motifs depicting horse racing, hunting, fishing, tennis, yachting, and other leisure pursuits was embraced by the novelty-loving public.
 Napoleon III purchased a horseshoe brooch on a visit to England and they became all the rage upon his return to France.

 Reverse crystal intaglios, produced by carving into the back of a rock crystal cabochon, painting the carving and sealing it with a mother-of-pearl backing, was part of this novelty craze.
-Buttons, stickpins and cufflinks for gentlemen featured these whimsical paintings of horses, dogs.
-For lady’s there were flowers and monograms set in brooches and pendants.
+Buttons, stickpins, and cufflinks for gentlemen featured whimsical paintings of horses and dogs.
+For ladies, there were flowers and monograms set in brooches and pendants.
 Cheaply produced imitations of this art form, cast in glass, soon destroyed the market.

 Circa 1860’s, stars were the most popular jewelry motif.
-They were carved into the tops of amethysts and carbuncles, centered on brooches, bracelets and lockets, and pavèd with pearls, turquoise, opals and diamonds.
-These early stars are relatively flat, later in the century a more dimensional form of the motif would emerge.
+They were carved into the tops of amethysts and carbuncles, centered on brooches, bracelets, and lockets, and pavèd with pearls, turquoise, opals, and diamonds.
+These early stars were relatively flat but later in the century, a more dimensional form of the motif would emerge.

-Another popular motif resulted in realistically rendered insects: flies, wasps, dragonflies, butterflies, beetles, bees and spiders, set with multi-colored gemstones, landing on the veils, and hats bodice, sleeves and shoulders of nearly every fashionable Victorian woman.
-Bees were the emblem of Prince Victor Bonaparte which made them particularly fashionable in France.
+Another popular motif resulted in realistically rendered insects: flies, wasps, dragonflies, butterflies, beetles, bees and spiders, set with multi-colored gemstones, landed on the veils, hats, bodice, sleeves, and shoulders of nearly every fashionable Victorian woman.
+Bees, the emblem of Prince Victor Bonaparte, were particularly fashionable in France.

 According to Margaret Flower in Victorian Jewellery:

 In 1870, in the British Territory of Australia, a major opal discovery was made.
 Up until that time opals were deemed to bring bad luck.
-The source of this bad luck story is believed to be a novel by Sir Walter Scott, Anne of Geierstein, written in 1829.
-The book featured an opal hair ornament that brought bad luck to its owner.
+The source of this bad luck story is believed to be the novel Anne of Geierstein written by Sir Walter Scott in 1829.
+The book featured an opal hair ornament that brought considerably bad luck to its owner.
 While opals were held to be cursed, the bad luck did not go so far as to plague those whose birthstone is opal.
-Following a movement led by the Queen, opals were popular again - even with those not born in October, turning up in the most fashionable Victorian jewelry.
+Following a movement led by the Queen, opals were popular again – even with those not born in October, turning up in the most fashionable Victorian jewelry.